sujay1844/whatsapp-bot/README.md

-This is a script to automate Whatsapp messaging
+This is a script to automate Whatsapp messaging.

 For now, it supports only Firefox

 To run it,